Giovanni Intra: Life

-Intra was born in Auckland in 1968 and grew up in Turangi, a small town in the centre of New Zealand's North Island, and Auckland where he attended Dilworth, a boys' school.
+Intra was born in Auckland in 1968 and grew up in Tūrangi, a small town in the centre of New Zealand's North Island, and Auckland where he attended Dilworth School, a boys' boarding school.
 He studied at the University of Auckland's Elam School of Fine Arts, completing a Bachelor of Fine Arts with a major in sculpture in 1990 and a Master of Fine Art in 1993.
 Curator Robert Leonard has described him as a 'precocious student': he established a reputation as a conceptual painter while still in his teens.

 Intra was fascinated by Surrealist photography, such as the work of Jacques-André Boiffard, who was also a medical photographer.
 In his art work he investigated medicine, which he saw to have replaced religion as a source of hope for modern day society, and the frailties of the human body.
 His early work integrated ideas about culture text and body from non-Western sources; some of which were derived from his travels in India c.
 1988.
 His use of text, voice and typography presages his later engagement with theory and criticism.

 Intra became part of a collective of artists that established the influential Auckland artist-run space Teststrip in 1992.

 In 1996 Intra was awarded a Fulbright scholarship and travelled to Los Angeles to study at the Art Center College of Design in Pasadena.
 He completed a master's degree in Critical Studies in 2001.
 His thesis was based on Daniel Paul Schreber's 1903 book Memoirs of My Nervous Illness (1903), and used texts by artists including Salvador Dalí and Robert Smithson to "suggest ways that art writing might be reinvented."